 Cloud & Ashes was joint winner of the 2010 Tiptree Award,

-Greer Gilman was a Guest of Honor at Readercon 20 in 2009.
+Greer Gilman was a Guest of Honor at Readercon 20 in 2009 (see Lev Grossman's account in Time magazine).
 She has also been a Guest of Honor at the International Conference on the Fantastic in the Arts (2008), and an invited speaker at the Art/Sci'98 Symposium held at the Cooper Union in New York.
 She was a John W. Campbell finalist for 1992.